Anwar8/Blaze/notes/journal.md

 - The same could possibly be done for geometric nonlinearity, but it might be a bit more involved as the calculation procedure is significantly different between the two despite the commonalities.
 It would take more work and will not return a much better software.

 **Issues that have arisen**
-- We need to update the Gauss points after calculating the initial length, or otherwise we may have to calcualte the length first which might not be easy as container initialisation requires a known number of Gauss points.
+- We need to update the Gauss points after calculating the initial length, or otherwise we may have to calculate the length first which might not be easy as container initialisation requires a known number of Gauss points.
 - `BeamColumnFiberSection` requires a set of new commands to update current and starting states.
 - The calculation of $\boldsymbol{D}_t$ has a bug when hardening is involved.
 This arises from the fibres not actually copying the material hardening parameter and instead setting the hardening parameter to zero.  <span style="color:orange;">This bug was due to an incorrect copy-constructor that was missing some parameters (the hardening parameter).</span>